TaloDev/backend/CONTRIBUTING.md

 3. Run `yarn up` (or `npm run up`) to spin up the Docker Compose containers.
 4. The backend will be accessible via `http://localhost:3000`.

+## Seeding data

+Run `yarn seed` to seed your database with some fake data like users, events, games and players.

+The seed command will create two users: `admin@trytalo.com` (an admin user) and `dev@trytalo.com` (a dev user with less permissions), both can be logged in with using the password `password`.

 ## Testing

 Run `yarn test` (or `npm test`) to run the Jest unit tests.